AiKell/SQL-Course-Project/README.md

     demand_count DESC
 LIMIT 10;
 ```

-Here's the breakdown of the most demanded skills for software engineers in 2023:
+Here's the breakdown of the overall most demanded skills for software engineers:

-- **Python Dominance**: Python leads the demand, indicating its critical role in software development, particularly in data science, automation, and web development.
+- **Python Dominance:** Python leads the demand, indicating its critical role in software development, particularly in data science, automation, and web development.

+- **SQL Proficiency:** SQL comes second in demand which underscores its importance in software engineering positions.

-- **Cloud and DevOps Skills**: Skills like AWS, Azure, Kubernetes, Docker, and Git show a strong emphasis on cloud computing and DevOps practices, highlighting the importance of infrastructure management and deployment automation in modern software engineering roles.
+- **Cloud and DevOps Skills:** Skills like AWS, Azure, Kubernetes, Docker, and Git show a strong emphasis on cloud computing and DevOps practices, highlighting the importance of infrastructure management and deployment automation in modern software engineering roles.

 | Skill       | Demand Count |
 |-------------|--------------|